 Neighboring districts Wedding and Gesundbrunnen can be seen as the Northern counterpart to the hip district of Neukölln, with it’s numerous cafés, bars, clubs and meeting points.
 Less gentrified than some other districts, these neighborhoods attract a more mature, eccentric and mixed crowd, and houses many attractions to accommodate.
 We’ve scouted out some interesting places to check out, whether you’re in the mood for a weekend of partying or just taking a stroll through the park.
 Click on to see the places loved by locals, and venture into some the coolest places in Wedding and Gesundbrunnen.

 photo: Maxime Ballesteros

 With our beloved Mayor Klaus Wowereit leaving his post it also seems that his once so popular slogan “Berlin is poor but sexy” seems no longer suitable.
-Berlin is still not exactly rich, but with the developement of the past 5 years you can’t simply label it as poor – “It’s complicated” would describe it more appropriatly.
+Berlin is still not exactly rich, but with the development of the past 5 years you can’t simply label it as poor – “It’s complicated” would describe it more appropriately.
 But one thing is sure: Berlin is still damn sexy.
-And that’s not just because of all the rediculously hot bearded guys and cute girls in town.
+And that’s not just because of all the ridiculously hot bearded guys and cute girls in town.
 It’s because Berlin is still one of the most sexually liberal, expressive and diverse cities you will come across on this planet.
 It’s ruthlessness, mysteriousness and unexpectedness is what draws so many people here and gives them the pleasure of a lifetime.

 photo: Amtsgericht by Herz&Blut